Mechanics Hall (Worcester, Massachusetts): History

+On April 3, 1910, President William Howard Taft visited Mechanics Hall to speak about labor issues to a meeting of Brotherhoods in Train Service, following a visit to his great-aunt in Millbury, Massachusetts.
+He was greeted by a parade and "several thousand New Englanders."

 By the mid-20th century, downtown Worcester had declined, and the aging building fell into disfavor as a meeting place.
 Mechanics Hall was rented out for sporting events such as boxing, wrestling, basketball, and roller-skating.
 The building continued its decline, and trustees of the dwindling Mechanics Association sought to sell the property.
 When urban renewal threatened the hall with destruction, the Worcester Heritage Society stepped in.
 The community rallied around Mechanics Hall once again, raising $5 million for its restoration in 1977.
-Boston based architecture firm Finegold Alexander + Associates Inc completed the restoration.
+Boston based architecture firm Anderson Notter Finegold completed the restoration.
 In reversing the decline of Mechanics Hall, Worcester halted the decline of its downtown, and the city experienced a renaissance.

-The Hook Organ
+The Worcester Organ

-Built in 1864 by E. & G.G.
-Hook, the Hook Organ is the name for the pipe organ in the Main Hall of Mechanics Hall.
-It has 52 stops and 3,504 pipes, and is the oldest unaltered four-keyboard organ in the Western Hemisphere.
-It was restored in 1982.
+The Worcester Organ, built in 1864 by E. & G.G.
+Hook of Boston, is the oldest unaltered four-keyboard organ in the Western Hemisphere still located at its installation site.
+The organ was funded by donations from Worcester citizens, and free concerts were a condition of their gift.
+It was christened "The Worcester Organ" to distinguish it from the Walcker Organ at Boston Music Hall, though it is often referred to as "The Hook Organ."
+The organ has 52 stops and 3,504 pipes.
+It was the largest instrument made by the Hook company at the time; the largest pipe, made of Eastern Pine, is 16 feet tall.

+Decline

+As early as the 1870s, the organ started only being played occasionally during music festivals, and declined significantly after the opening of Worcester Memorial Auditorium in 1933.
+The organ, ignored and largely unused, fell into disrepair in the 1930s through 1970s as Mechanics Hall struggled financially.

+Revival

+The organ was fully restored in 1982 to its original 1864 state, and restored again for the organ's rededication in 2014.
+In 2007, a regular concert series was established to ensure a consistent performance schedule, and the instrument is played at events such as graduations and weddings.